encodedQOL/cardAPI/README.md

-// API

-This is where card api will go, along with winners and stuff
+// Winners, highscores ect all calculated and saved from here //